redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 {{< clients-example search_vss def_bulk_queries />}}

-You need first to encode the query prompts like you did with the descriptions of the bikes by using the same SentenceTransformers model:
+You need first to encode the query prompts as you did with the descriptions of the bikes by using the same SentenceTransformers model:

 {{< clients-example search_vss enc_bulk_queries />}}

 ### 2. Perform a K-nearest neighbors (KNN) query

-KNN is a foundational algorithm where the goal is to find the most similar items to a given input.
-Using the chosen distance metric, the KNN algorithm calculates the distance between the query vector and each vector in the database.
+KNN is a foundational algorithm that aims to find the most similar items to a given input.
+The KNN algorithm calculates the distance between the query vector and each vector in the database based on the chosen distance function.
 It then returns the K items with the smallest distances to the query vector.
 These are the most similar items.

 The following example shows a query that doesn't apply a pre-filter.
-The asterisk `(*)` means `all`, but you could also filter by additional metadata at this point.
-Next, the KNN query searches for the three nearest neighbors.
+The pre-filter expression `(*)` means `all`, but you could replace it with a query expression that filters by additional metadata.

+Then KNN part of the query searches for the three nearest neighbors.
 The distance to the query vector is returned as `vector_score`.
 The results are sorted by this score.
 Finally, it returns the fields `vector_score`,  `id`, `$.brand`, `$.model`, and `$.description` within the resultset.

 ```python